Bayan Islamic Graduate School

-Bayan Islamic Graduate School is a private, non-sectarian Islamic graduate school based in Orange, California with its campus located in Chicago, Illinois.
-It offers accredited Master of Arts degrees in four subject areas: Islamic Studies, Islamic Leadership, Islamic Education, and Advanced Islamic Theology as well as a Master of Divinity in Islamic Chaplaincy.
+Bayan Islamic Graduate School is a private Islamic graduate school based in Orange, California with its campus located in Chicago, Illinois.
+It offers accredited Master of Arts degrees in four subject areas: Islamic Studies, Islamic Leadership, Islamic Education, and Islamic Theology as well as a Master of Divinity in Islamic Chaplaincy.
+In the Fall 2023, Bayan began offering a Doctor of Ministry (DMin) in Islamic Leadership.

 Bayan's degree programs are offered in partnership with the Chicago Theological Seminary (CTS), one of Chicago's oldest seminaries.

 Bayan also offers several continuing education programs including a graduate certificate in conjunction with CTS, an Intensive Arabic Language course online, and unlimited access to self-paced courses in Islamic Studies, Chaplaincy, and other subjects through Bayan On-Demand.

+In 2019, Bayan launched an educational tour initiative called Bayan Tours.
+Through Bayan Tours, Bayan offers six to eight guided teaching tours to destinations of historical, cultural, and spiritual interest.
+In 2024, these excursions included Iran, Egypt, Morocco, Vietnam/Cambodia, Uzbekistan, Southern Spain, Turkey, and The Gambia & Senegal.

 History

 Bayan was established in 2011 through a collaboration with the Claremont School of Theology (CST) and the Islamic Center of Southern California with the purpose of preparing spiritual and religious leaders (such as pastors, priests, imams, and chaplains) who learn in an inter-religious environment.
 Bayan's first graduating class was in 2013.

 In 2016, Bayan Launched the first 72-unit accredited M.Div. in Islamic Chaplaincy, and the first 48-unit accredited M.A. in Islamic Education in the United States.

 In 2017, with the blessing of Muhammad Ali's family, Bayan launched a full-tuition scholarship for students who are working as leaders in underserved communities nationwide.
-During the same year, Bayan also launched Bayan On-Demand, a subscription platform giving the community access the same graduate courses Bayan students study with world-class instructors.
+During the same year, Bayan also launched Bayan On-Demand, a subscription platform giving the community access the same graduate courses Bayan students study.
+Bayan On-Demand currently serves nearly 3,000 subscribers.

 In 2019, Bayan formed a partnership with the Chicago Theological Seminary (CTS).

+In 2023, Bayan launched a Doctor of Ministry (DMIn) program in Islamic Leadership.

-As of 2022, Bayan has 70 alumni.
+As of 2024, Bayan has 95 alumni and expects to enroll 150 students during the 2024-25 academic year.